-Turn a Party Cheese Board into a Meal with these 10 ingredients, and elevate your hostess game.
+Elevate your hostess game and turn a Party Cheese Board into a meal with these 10 ingredients.
 That’s right, you can serve a cheese plate for dinner just by adding a few items to round out the menu.
 Arranging an abundant cheese board is one of the best ideas for entertaining at home.
 Who needs a 3-course dinner when you can nibble on a charcuterie and cheese platter that exceeds expectations?
+This is one of our favorite easy party appetizers for girls night in.

 There are thousands of examples out there of cheese platters for entertaining, including a brunch cheese board and a chocolate & cheese dessert board.
 I’ve taken it a step further to turn a party cheese board into a meal that gives you all the major food groups: protein, vegetables, fruits, and carbs.